2-Party System? Americans Might Be Ready For 8

 - Unified in their belief that government has the responsibility to make sure all Americans have health care and have a strong sense of racial justice.
 There is near-unanimous agreement among this group that the country needs to continue making changes to give blacks equal rights with whites

 - Of the belief that hard work and determination are no guarantee of success in the United States.
-Three-quarters of this group says so, and this is an area where they largely differ from the other three Democratic groups as well as the Republican-leaning categories.
+Nearly three-quarters of this group says so, and this is an area where they largely differ from the other three Democratic groups as well as the Republican-leaning categories.

 - Strongly of the belief that it's necessary to regulate businesses to protect the public interest, another area where they differ with half of the Democratic-leaning categories and all of the Republican-leaning ones